 A brain injury could result in a vestibular-ocular reflex dysfunction which can cause dizziness, imbalance, and an unstable binocular system.
 When this happens, there is a lack of integration between the vestibular and vision systems.
 Vision therapy can effectively integrate the two systems.

 One way vision therapy works to integrate the two systems is through strengthening awareness of your peripheral vision.
 Most go through their daily routines without thinking twice about their peripheral vision.
 In fact, most children have no idea what it is.
 By becoming aware of and processing what you are seeing in your periphery, your spatial awareness increases.
 Not only does there need to be a balance between the visual and vestibular systems but also between the visual systems: the central processing system and the peripheral processing system.
 It is just as important to be able to clearly see what your eyes are pointed at as it is to be aware of your surroundings (think driving).

 In vision therapy, we work to balance out the two visual systems first, and once those are sufficient, we begin to incorporate vestibular work.
 We do this by including head movement, body movement, balance, filters, and prisms.
 By simultaneously working on movement and vision, the two systems become neurologically reconnected.

-The Dynamic Vision Therapy Center has a great list of possible visual symptoms when the vestibular-ocular reflex is impaired:
+The Dynamic Vision Therapy Center has a great list of possible visual symptoms when the vestibular-ocular reflex is impaired, such as:

-If any of the above sounds like you or your child, schedule a comprehensive vision evaluation with us today!
+If any of the above visual symptoms sounds like something you or your child struggles with, schedule a comprehensive vision evaluation with us today!